How to manage water restrictions at your home

 - No irrigation/watering with municipal drinking water allowed.

-- Private swimming pools may not be topped up or filled with municipal drinking water.
+- No swimming pools may be topped up or filled with municipal drinking water.

 - Use of portable play pools prohibited.

 - Water features may not use municipal drinking water.

 We can only achieve our water saving targets together.
 Every citizen must be water conscious, and determine the importance of their water needs in relation to the water shortages.
 If you have any questions about water restrictions in your area, you can contact your local municipality.

 Under level 5 restrictions we will still be charged according to the 2017/18 Level 4 tariffs.
 For example, the 2017/18 domestic full tariffs (stand-alone houses and cluster residence) for water are as follow: